List of creepypastas: Herobrine

 Originally posted by an anonymous user on 4chan, Herobrine is a supernatural being or ghost that haunts single-player worlds in the sandbox video game Minecraft.
-The character is supposed to look like Steve, one of the default character skins available for new players of Minecraft, except for a pair of glowing white, blank eyes.
-Theories which explain the Herobrine's supposed origins range from his purported identity as the supposedly deceased brother of Minecraft creator Markus Persson, to an "unlucky miner" who haunts living players out of a desire for vengeance.
+The character is supposed to look like Steve, one of the default character skins available for players of Minecraft, albeit with a pair of glowing white, blank eyes.
+Theories which explain Herobrine's supposed origins range from his purported identity as the supposedly deceased brother of Minecraft creator Markus Persson, to an "unlucky miner" who haunts living players out of a desire for vengeance.

 Killswitch

-Killswitch is a creepypasta revolving around a 1989 fictional 2D horror game of the same name by Karvina Corporation that had only 5,000 copies and revolved around the main characters Porto and Ghast, and the game deletes itself after the player dies in the game.
+Killswitch is a creepypasta revolving around a 1989 fictional 2D horror game of the same name by Czechoslovak company Karvina Corporation that had only 5,000 copies.
+It revolved around the main characters Porto (a woman) and Ghast (a ghost), and the game deletes itself after the player either beats or dies in the game (sources differ).

 Lavender Town Syndrome

 This legend purports that, shortly after the original Japanese release of the video games Pokémon Red and Green in 1996, there was an increase in the death rate amongst children aged 10–15.
-Children who had played the games reportedly screamed in terror at the sight of either of the games inserted into the Game Boy handheld console, and exhibited other erratic behavior, before committing suicide through methods such as hanging, jumping from heights, and creatively severe self-mutilation.
+Children who had played the games reportedly screamed in terror at the sight of either of the games inserted into the Game Boy handheld console, and exhibited other erratic behavior, before committing suicide.
 Supposedly, the suicides were connected to the eerie background music played in the fictional location of Lavender Town in the games.
 In the game's canon, Lavender Town is the site of the haunted Pokémon Tower, where numerous graves of Pokémon can be found.

-The legend alleges that children, besides being the primary players of the games, are more susceptible to the effects of the Lavender Town music, because it supposedly incorporates binaural beats and a high-pitched tone that adults cannot hear.
-It has been speculated that the legend was inspired by an actual event in Japan in 1997, in which hundreds of television viewers experienced seizures due to a scene with flickering images in an episode of the Pokémon anime, titled "Dennō Senshi Porygon".
+It has been speculated that the legend was inspired by an actual event in Japan in 1997, in which hundreds of television viewers experienced photosensitive epilepsy in an episode of the Pokémon anime titled "Dennō Senshi Porygon".